mainmatter/mainmatter.com/src/posts/2015-11-27-updating-to-ember-simple-auth-1.0.md

 ---
-title: 'Updating to Ember Simple Auth 1.0'
+title: "Updating to Ember Simple Auth 1.0"
 authorHandle: marcoow
-bio: 'Founding Director of simplabs, author of Ember Simple Auth'
+bio: "Founding Director of simplabs, author of Ember Simple Auth"
 description:
-  'Marco Otte-Witte gives an update on the upcoming Ember Simple Auth 1.0 release and shows how to use it in Ember CLI applications.'
+  "Marco Otte-Witte gives an update on the upcoming Ember Simple Auth 1.0 release and shows how to use it in Ember CLI applications."
-topic: ember
+tags: ember
 ---

 With Ember Simple Auth 1.0.0 having been